-Certain ways of talking about suicide can alienate members of the community, sensationalise the issue or inadvertently contribute to suicide being presented as glamorous or an option for dealing with problems.
+Certain language may be problematic when discussing suicide.
+Inaccurate language can alienate members of the community or inadvertently present suicide as glamorous or as an option for dealing with problems.

 |Do say||Don’t say||Why?|